Frequently Asked Questions about...

 Q: What is your student to teacher ratio?

-A: We will have a max of 16:2 student to teacher ratio.
+A: We will have a max of 18:3 student to teacher ratio.
 Each class day will have a maximum of 18 students and there will be three Instructors for 2021-22.

 Q: Where are you located and can you tell me more about your campus?